How to Use Public Speaking as a Marketing Growth Channel

 Leverage Social Proof

-Testimonials, quotes, and photos from attendees establish credibility and encourage future engagement.
-Displaying social proof in marketing materials makes it easier to secure future speaking opportunities and builds trust with audiences who have not yet interacted with you.
+Testimonials, quotes and photos from attendees build credibility and pull in the next opportunity.
+Putting that social proof in your marketing makes it easier to land future speaking slots and warms up audiences who have never met you.

 Measuring Growth: KPIs That Matter